 When parents see some sign that makes them suspicious of substance abuse, the next step will often entail searching the teen’s bedroom and belongings for drugs, paraphernalia, and other physical evidence of substance abuse or dependency.
 If you find drugs in your house, either inadvertently or while snooping, you may wonder what the best course of action to take might be.
 If you have recently found drugs in your teen’s possession, here’s what you should do.

-Before the moment of finding drugs in your house, it’s crucial that you’ve educated yourself on the basics of substance abuse.
+Before the moment of find drugs in your house, it’s crucial that you’ve educated yourself on the basics of substance abuse.
 It seems that most parents are either excessively paranoid about the possibility that their teen will abuse mind-altering substances while others assume it couldn’t happen to their children and don’t worry about it at all.
 Instead, take a stance that’s somewhere in the middle: Acknowledge that it’s possible, even if only remotely, and learn what to look for so that your innocent teen doesn’t get blamed for something he or she isn’t doing because you’re not quite sure what you should be looking for.

 Use the internet as a resource and research teenage addiction and substance abuse.
 Learn about the common behaviors exhibited by teens when they’re experimenting or addicted to alcohol and drugs.
 Knowing more about this will mean you’ll be better prepared for the possibility of it happening and equipped with the knowledge of how the situation should best be handled.